UummProject/uumm-prototype/README.md

 ### Value tokens
 The system uses `value tokens`.
 The value of a single token is agreed among the participants, so the system is agnostic to what they represent.
 Most likely a value reference is necessary for the participants to agree upon.

-For example one 'value token' could represent approximately one hour of work.
+For example one `value token` could represent one hour of work.

 Another approach could be, one token is the amount of effort to do X task.
 So, two tokens would be something that would require double the effort.

 The `Total supply` of tokens is zero when a project is created.
-Every time a contribution request is approved, the`Total supply' increases by the same amount of tokens awarded for the contribution, therefore diluting everyone else's stake.
+Every time a contribution request is approved, the `Total supply` increases by the same amount of awarded tokens for the contribution, therefore diluting everyone else's stake.

 Accordingly, each user `Contributed Percentage` is based on the `Total supply`:
 `Contributed Percentage = Total supply / User owned tokens´